ValRCS/Harvard_CS50x_notes/README.md

 Teaching Notes for CS50x the massively online computer science course from Harvard.

-This course is suitable for complete beginners to IT and specifically Computer Science.
+This course is suitable for complete beginners to IT and especifically those new to Computer Science and Programming.

 These are notes for CS50x as taught at Riga Technical University / Riga Business School by me - Valdis Saulespurens e-mail valdis.saulespurens@rbs.lv